 - Soy sauce: low sodium is best

-- Brown sugar: Just a touch; you can substitute it with mirin.
-Mirin is sweetened sake.
-You can substitute sake or dry sherry mixed with 1-2 teaspoons of sugar.
+- Brown sugar: Just a touch; you can substitute mirin, which is sweetened sake.
+You can also substitute sake or dry sherry mixed with 1-2 teaspoons of sugar.

 How To Make Egg Foo Young